jfalkmedia/100-days-of-code/log.md

 Did a few JavaScript challenges on Enki.

 **Thoughts**:
 Have friends visiting from out of town, so the last day and next few days will probably end up being light challenge kind of days.
+I'll still do what I can.

 **Link to work**: